mechdampiitb/mechdampiitb.github.io/profile.md

                </div>
                <div class="flip-card-back">
                   <div class = "mentor-name-back">Kanishka Sunick</div>
-                  <p>Currently I am really interested in mathematical optimization and algorithms.
-More and more leaning towards integer programming.
+                  <p>Currently I am really interested in mathematical optimization & algorithms, leaning towards integer programming.
 Early years had fun with tech side of the insti and had exposure to multiple tech teams such as IITB Racing team for 1.5 years both as part of mech and elec subsystem, UMIC for a couple of months and some unofficial roles in others.</p>
                   <a target="_blank" href="https://www.facebook.com/" >
                         <i class="fab fa-facebook-f flip-card-icon"></i>
                      </a>